Have you ever been to a social gathering where taking off your shirt is expected, and you felt like you couldn’t be yourself?

 - Be present at the moment.

-- Keep your head up and look the person you have a conservation with in the eyes.
+- Keep your head up and look the person you have conservation in the eyes.

 - Remember that you’re always your own most prominent critic.